Best Vegan Food For Hair Growth

 Essential fatty acids include omega-3 fatty acids.
 These nutrients support the health and proper operation of your body.

 Additionally, it lowers triglyceride and cholesterol levels.
-Many vegetarians and vegans may avoid eating fatty fish, where omega-3s are typically found.
+Many vegetarians and vegans may avoid eating fatty fish, which typically contains omega-3s.

 If you're a vegetarian or vegan and your diet is deficient in Omega 3, you might experience hair loss.